 The Charleston Literary Festival

-Charleston Literary Festival Cato Fellowship Prize winners will receive full access to Charleston Literary Festival’s sessions and receptions, free accommodations in Downtown Charleston, networking and collaborative opportunities beyond the Festival, and a stipendiary of $7,500 to allow them to further their writing career as they see fit.
+The Charleston Literary Festival Cato Fellowship Prize winner will receive full access to Charleston Literary Festival’s sessions and receptions, free accommodations in downtown Charleston, networking and collaborative opportunities, and a cash prize of $10,000 to allow them to further their writing career as they see fit.
+The Prize offers the opportunity to meet face-to-face with distinguished authors and leaders in their respective field and learn about both the business of writing and the inner workings of an international literary festival.

 “To be able to touch another person with your selection of words is a rare gift.
 It is a bold and brave endeavor, oftentimes revealing far more about the writer than of the subject matter.
 Very few are blessed with this gift, this willingness to expose oneself, to be judged.
 With the establishment of a fellow program as part of Charleston Literary Festival, we thrive to nurture the yearning of a few select individuals to continue to share their creativity with all of us in our lifelong adventure in learning about the world around us and, most importantly, ourselves in the process.
 It is my hope that in creating this program, I can honor my late husband Wayland H. Cato Jr., who was a passionate reader his entire life.”